Node4 Blog | What Is a Cloud Service Provider (CSP)?

 What is a Cloud Service Provider?

 A Cloud Service Provider (CSP) is a company that offers cloud computing services, enabling organisations to access IT resources such as virtual machines, storage, and applications over the internet.
-CSPs operate powerful data centers and deliver services through various models, including Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS).
+CSPs operate powerful data centres and deliver services through various models, including Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS).

 CSPs empower businesses to scale quickly, reduce costs, and leverage cutting-edge technologies like machine learning and AI, all while benefiting from managed services and robust security.